pbuckner/x-plane_plugins/XPython/docs/source/development/modules/processing.rst

 .. py:function::  destroyFlightLoop(flightLoopID)

   This routine destroys a flight loop callback specified by *flightLoopID*.

-  Only call it on flight loops created with :py:func:`createFlightLoop`.
+  :param XPLMFlightLoopID flightLoopID: Only call it on flight loops created with :py:func:`createFlightLoop`.

   >>> flightLoopID = xp.createFlightLoop(MyCallback)
   >>> xp.destroyFlightLoop(flightLoopID)